Antemurale Christianitatis

-Antemurale Christianitatis (English: Bulwark of Christendom) was a label used for a country defending the frontiers of Christian Europe from the Ottoman Empire.
+Antemurale Christianitatis (English: Bulwark of Christendom) was a label that Pope Leo X gave to Croatia in 1519 which was the frontiers of Christian Europe, defending it from the Ottoman Empire.

 Albania

 In the 15th century Pope Pius II, admiring the Ottoman–Albanian Wars waged mainly by Skanderbeg, defined Albania as Italy's bastion of Christianity (Antemurale Christianitatis Italiaeque).
 The pope himself declared war on the Ottoman Empire in 1463, but such war was never fought, as the following year he died at Ancona, while still organizing the naval attack on the Ottomans.

 Armenia

 Armenia, especially the Armenian Kingdom of Cilicia, has been described as the last Christian bulwark in Asia to fall to Muslim rule.

 Croatia

 Pope Leo X called Croatia the Antemurale Christianitatis (Predziđe kršćanstva) in 1519 in a letter to the Croatian ban Petar Berislavić, given that Croatian soldiers made significant contributions in war against the Ottoman Empire.
 The advancement of the Ottoman Empire in Europe was stopped in 1593 on Croatian soil (Battle of Sisak), which could be in this sense regarded as a historical gate of European civilization.
 Nevertheless, the Muslim Ottoman Empire occupied part of Croatia from the 15th to the 19th centuries.

 However, Pope Leo X wasn't the first that gave Croatia such a title.
-The nobility of the southern Croatian regions sent a letter to Pope Alexander VI and Roman-German emperor Maximilian I on April 10, 1494 seeking help against the Ottoman attacks.
+The nobility of the southern Croatian regions sent a letter to Pope Alexander VI and Roman-German emperor Maximilian I on 10 April 1494 seeking help against the Ottoman attacks.
 In that letter Croatia was for the first time called bastion and a bulwark of Christianity:

 We have been blocking this force (Turks) for almost seventeen years wasting our bodies, lives and all of our goods, and like the bastion and a bulwark of Christianity we daily defend Christian countries, as much as it is humanly possible.
 That is why we are telling you this: If we get defeated by the Turks, then they might be able to remove Christianity from Croats.